 McCarthy / Valdez: This morning is a day at leisure to enjoy one of many activities.
 You can walk on a gravel roadway out to root glacier at your leisure, and the road parallels a glacier, so you can stop along the way for photo opportunities.
 This is a distance, so take your time and enjoy a slow pace.
 Or enjoy a leisure walk around the copper mine area.
 Housed in Kennecott’s historic train depot, the Kennecott Visitor Center is your information hub for the Kennecott Mines National Historic Landmark in the heart of Wrangell-St. Elias National Park and Preserve.

 Pick up maps and brochures, join a ranger for a history talk or nature walk or plan your wilderness excursion.
 The visitor center also hosts a small branch of the Alaska Geographic’s bookstore.
-Guided history tours of the interior of the impressive 14-story Kennecott Mill Building are conducted daily at an optional cost of $30 pp If you would like to add another guided glacier walk, this is available for $80.00 pp to visit Root Glacier.
+Guided history tours of the interior of the impressive 14-story Kennecott Mill Building are conducted daily at an optional cost of $30 pp.

 At noon, enjoy a drive down to the VERY small town of McCarthy.
 McCarthy bloomed as the service town for Kennicott.
 Hotels, stores, pool halls and other “entertainment” made up the bustling Alaskan town.
 At its peak, McCarthy had around 500 buildings of which a handful still remain.
 When Kennicott ceased operation and the last train left in 1938, McCarthy slowly died.
 The area is now home to approximately 25 – 30 year round residents and has become a popular destination for many travelers from around the world.
 Locals share the flare of living remote and small town shops show off wares from local artists.